pran-7-5/eco_style/README.md

 Robot - cleaning, washing, cooking.

+Pre-set adult content filter by google and all.

 Both hardware and software are closed source, not allowing us to see if there is any subroutine that can automatically search the content.
 (Apple, microsoft, google, meta)
-But Android is open source we can see what's inside...
+But Android is open source so we can see what's inside...
 And it's very good, but the other problem is that it is forcing us to use google's other services that are closed source.
 They are not letting us see inside the source code.
 For example Linux is open source and used by all servers.
 This is very good.

 Closed source (spying)  | Open source (Very safe)